-In accordance with Department of Justice Guidance pertaining to Title VI of the Civil Rights Act of 1964, 42 U.S.C. § 2000d, recipients of Federal financial assistance must take reasonable steps to provide meaningful access to their programs and activities for persons with LEP.
-For more information on the civil rights responsibilities that recipients have in providing language services to LEP individuals, please see the website at www.lep.gov..
+In accordance with Department of Justice Guidance pertaining to Title VI of the Civil Rights Act of 1964, 42 U.S.C. § 2000d, recipients of federal financial assistance must take reasonable steps to provide meaningful access to their programs and activities for persons with LEP.
+For more information on the civil rights responsibilities that recipients have in providing language services to LEP individuals, please see the website at www.lep.gov.
+FDLE strongly encourages subgrant recipients to have a written LEP Language Access Plan.